Telephones

 recognizes the number you want from the musical sounds your handset

 makes.
-(Tone dialling is also useful for things like telephone banking.)
+(Tone dialing is also useful for things like telephone banking.)

-You've picked up your handset and dialled the number.
+You've picked up your handset and dialed the number.
 Now the

 exchange has to route your call to another phone in someone